As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 The Makita BO4556 is perfectly suited to stair work in a way that its spec sheet doesn’t fully reveal.
 Yes, the 2A motor is modest, but on a stair tread you’re never working a huge surface area ā you’re making short, controlled passes on a confined space where precision and maneuverability matter more than raw power.
 The ultra-compact body is a genuine asset here: it fits between the balusters more easily than a larger tool, and the comfortable one-handed grip means you can brace yourself on the staircase with the other hand while working.

-The built-in dust collection keeps the tread surface clear so you can see your progress, and at its price point it’s one of the best value tools in the entire sander category.
+The built-in dust collection keeps the tread surface clear so you can see your progress.
 For a homeowner refinishing their staircase on a budget, this is a smart, capable choice that won’t let you down.

 Best Premium Sheet Sander for Stairs